bandicoot-imaging-sciences/bivot/README-textures.md

        from the diffuse map; behaves a bit like "metalness")
 4. `brdf-mesh.obj` - Mesh (decimated, distances are in metres)

 The texture file format is 16 bit half float EXR.
 Textures are 2k square.
+The origin of the texture maps is in the lower left corner (this means the texture maps will appear vertically flipped in a conventional image viewer).

 # References